-Subject (Course): International Trade and Business in Liberia - Monrovia:
+Subject (Course): Foreign Trade and Doing Business in Liberia - Monrovia:

 - Introduction to the Republic of Liberia (West Africa).